PerformanceHorizonGroup/JS-Browser-Driver/README.md

                 "args":[]
             }

+- **node.js (any OS)**

+        A node.js istance can act as a slave too provided that it runs the slave instance code:

+            {
+                "name":"Node.js",
+                "app":"%CLIENT_ROOT%/node.js/node-slave.js",
+                "args":[]
+            }

 ## Examples
 Ok, so enough with all the waffle, lets run some pre-baked tests included in the project!
 Depending on how your `npm` is set up, you need to direct the browser driver to the location of the example tests config file.
 Before you try to action this, please ensure that you have set up at least 1 browser inside that config file - see above for the gory details.